daos-stack/daos/utils/debug/README-gdb.md

 (*): Shared library is missing debugging information.
 ```

-Thus, the only way to find where the `SEGFAULT` occured in the code is to look at the assembly code
+Thus, the only way to find where the `SEGFAULT` occurred in the code is to look at the assembly code
 and associate it with the C code.

 ```GDB